-Use the deadbolt.
-How’s this for a tip — it’s easy and free!
+How’s this for a tip — it’s an easy and free way to insulate your door!
 Using the deadbolt pulls the door tight and strengthens the seal.

-Add a draft guard.
 Don’t want to buy a draft guard?
-You can roll up an old towel or even a blanket to keep that breeze from slipping in under the door.
+You can roll up an old towel or even a blanket to block cold air from doors.

-With all these winter weatherizing tips, your home will feel so comfy-cozy you’ll never want to leave.
-Of course there are more ways to protect your home.
-It’s a great idea to check with your American Family Insurance agent to conduct a homeowners insurance review, just to make sure you’re as protected as you want to be.
+With all these winter weatherizing tips, your home will feel so comfy and cozy you’ll never want to leave.
+Of course, there are more ways to protect your home.
+It’s a great idea to check with your American Family Insurance agent to conduct a homeowners or renters insurance review, just to make sure you’re as protected as you want to be.